OpenMoonRay/openmoonray-docs/docs/moonray/geometry/UsdGeometry.md

         default:

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The geometry Prim to load from the USD Stage
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The geometry Prim to load from the USD Stage

 </p>